txzhao/Model-Control-RCV/progress_log.md

 - **done:**
   - group meeting in ITRL;
-  - perform test run of simulator [*car_demo*](https://github.com/ecward/car_demo) on the shared laptop, with ~0.7 real time factor;
+  - performed test run of simulator [*car_demo*](https://github.com/ecward/car_demo) on the shared laptop. achieved ~0.7 real time factor;
-  - try setting up TortoiseGit for Bitbucket and finish before sub-step 5 of step 5 according to the [instruction](https://gist.github.com/svanas/87330eeb17313ea50d5cf9c265ab693f#step-3-add-your-public-key-to-bitbucket).
+  - tried setting up TortoiseGit for Bitbucket and finish before sub-step 5 of step 5 according to the [instruction](https://gist.github.com/svanas/87330eeb17313ea50d5cf9c265ab693f#step-3-add-your-public-key-to-bitbucket).
 - **unsolved:**
   - when starting simulation, we need to untick a lot of properties in rviz to increase real time factor. probably need to check some ways to keep some of the fancy properties while maintaining a high real time factor;
   - some file paths indicated in the [instruction](https://gist.github.com/svanas/87330eeb17313ea50d5cf9c265ab693f#step-3-add-your-public-key-to-bitbucket) are non-existent or maybe deprecated, e.g. ```C:\Users\<your user name>\AppData\Local\GitHub\PORTAB~1\cmd``` in sub-step 5 of step 5.